rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

-The above is about how we review, as individuals, but before that comes the selection of reviewers, which is typically up to the PC chair and the process that they and the surrounding organisation set up.
-Finding enough reviewers with appropriate expertise and good judgement for each paper, e.g. aiming for two experts per paper, is crucial.
+The above is about how we review, as individuals, but before that comes the selection of reviewers, which is typically up to the PC chair(s) and the process that they and the surrounding organisation set up.
+Finding enough reviewers with appropriate expertise and good judgement for each paper, e.g. aiming for two experts per paper, is the most important thing we can do to improve our decisions.

-This note is not about process, but I do also want to remark that the ways we have typically implemented lightweight double-blind submission, good though that is to avoid first-impression bias, have also made it harder to do this.
-Most reviewers are now taken from a PC or ERC pool, rather than exploiting the knowledge and contacts of the whole PC to find the best experts.
+(This note is not about process, but I do also want to remark that the ways we have typically implemented lightweight double-blind submission, good though that is to avoid first-impression bias, have also made it harder to do this.
+Most reviewers are now taken from a relatively small PC or ERC pool, and perhaps with automated assignment, rather than exploiting the knowledge and contacts of the whole PC to find the best experts.)